isomerpages/sndgo-careers/_job-profiles/Data Scientist/Jenny Zou (Synapxe).md

 About one year’s worth of data, consisting about 3 million records, was used to develop the prediction model.
 Another year’s data was used to validate the model, which had a prediction accuracy of 77 per cent.

-<div style="font-size:24px; font-weight: 400; line-height: 1.75; color: #FF0000; padding: 5px 0px 5px 40px; margin-left: 0; border-left: 2px solid red">She says: “I take pride that my work plays a part in making HealthTech better for all of us and helps Singapore strengthen its position as a Smart Nation.”</div>
+<div style="font-size:24px; font-weight: 400; line-height: 1.75; color: #4B789B; padding: 5px 0px 5px 40px; margin-left: 0; border-left: 2px solid">She says: “I take pride that my work plays a part in making HealthTech better for all of us and helps Singapore strengthen its position as a Smart Nation.”</div>